unconst/eclair/README.md

   <img src="voibes.jpeg" alt="voibes">
 </p>

-# CHi: A Vibe-Codable Bittensor Subnet Template.
+# Chi: A Vibe-Codable Bittensor Subnet Template.

 1. Clone this repo into Cursor
 2. Ask your agent: "How do I make: [your subnet idea]? @knowledge"